aridjayarecipes/cutesrecipes.web.app/content/post/1968-easiest-way-to-make-ultimate-moong-daal-and-red-rice-dosa.md

 1. Once done keep filling on the dosa and fold from the sides
 1. Take it out in a plate and garnish with pomegranate and some chutney
 1. For aloo - Take oil in a wok - Add mustard seeds - When they splutter add curry patta and chopped onions
-1. When they turn pink slightly add masalas-turmeric powder, red chilli powder salt to taste & coriander powder
+1. When they turn pink slightly add masalas-turmeric powder, red chilli powder salt to taste &amp; coriander powder
 1. Mix well and mash slightly  - Add chopped green chilies (optional)
 1. Mix well and cover it
 1. Allow cooking for sometime till everything blends well